MaheshDoiphode/cinema-angular/README.md

-We are creating a Book my show application here.
+We are creating a Book my show application here for web app - which is adaptable to screens due to the heavy use of tailwind css.
 We want to create a web and mobile application to manage cinemas.
 Each cinema, located in a city, is defined by its code, name, and geographical position.
 A cinema contains a set of halls.
 Each hall, defined by its number and name, contains a set of seats.
 Each seat has a number and is geographically positioned.

 Daily, several movie screenings are scheduled in the halls.
 Each screening takes place during a session, concerns a specific movie, and occurs in a hall at a specific screening date and a fixed price.
 Each session is defined by its number and start time.
 For each screening, a set of tickets is provided.
 Each ticket corresponds to a seat and is defined by the customer's name, the ticket price, and the payment code.
 Movies are categorized by genres.